terrydolan/lfcgeo/README.md

 ## App user experience
 The app maps each LFC season squad player's shortest journey from their birthplace to Anfield using a 'great-circle' line of shortest distance.
 You can select the season to map using a slider.
 Any LFC season can be selected, from 1892-1893 to the current season.
 The default selection is 1962-1963, the season Shankly's Liverpool team returned to the top flight.
-'s

 The generated line from a player's birthplace to Anfield is interactive, if you 'hover' over the line then that player's journey details are displayed.
 You can also zoom in and out of the map.
 For example you can zoom in to Anfield to see the player's from Liverpool in a given season; or you can zoom out to the world view.
 The selected season's dataframe is also available to view below the map.

 ## Primary data source
 The LFC squad and player data is sourced from the excellent[www.lfchistory.net](http://www.lfchistory.net).

 ## Data preparation and app prototyping
 The data was cleansed, enriched and mapped using jupyter, python, pandas, geopy and pydeck with mapbox.
-The geo-location of each player's bithplace is determined using pydeck's geocode with openstreetmap's Nominatim API.
+The geo-location of each player's bithplace is determined using geopy's geocode with openstreetmap's Nominatim API.

 If more than one player in a squad in a given season share the same geo-location origin then the location is transformed, placing each transformed point around a circle with radius 0.5 km from the origin.
 This ensures that each player's line is distict on the map, though you may need to zoom in!